Carson Beck: 2020–2022

-As a freshman, Beck would enter season as the backup in a quarterback room including Stetson Bennett, JT Daniels, and D'Wan Mathis.
+As a freshman, Beck entered the season as the backup in a quarterback room including Stetson Bennett, JT Daniels, and D'Wan Mathis.
 Beck made his first appearance against Missouri in the fourth quarter.
 The following season, Beck threw his first career touchdown pass in a 56–7 victory over UAB.
-Beck played in three games, throwing for 176 yards, two touchdowns, and two interceptions.
+In 2021, Beck played in three games, throwing for 176 yards, two touchdowns, and two interceptions.
 Beck entered the 2022 season as the second-string quarterback, serving as the backup for Bennett.
 He appeared in the first three games of the season totaling 178 yards and two touchdowns.
 Against Vanderbilt, Beck would tally two touchdowns and 98 yards.